keithleffler/Cambia_SDET/tools_questions.md

 __Cons__
 * Developers may require a change in mindset, and additional training.
 (This could be seen as a Pro)
-* Developing for Docker adds another layer of completely over an application installed into the host operating system.
+* Developing for Docker adds another layer of complexity over an application installed into the host operating system.

+## Question 3
-## _How do you choose which language to use for a given task?_
+_How do you choose which language to use for a given task?_

-* Choose a language, or at least a language type, that supports the problem space.
-Java EE and C# would be good choices for writing enterprise applications.
-Low level C would involve a lot of extra work.
+1. Choose a language, or at least a language type, that supports the problem space.
+The Java or .NET frameworkds be good choices for writing enterprise applications.
+Though possible, low level C would involve a lot of extra work.
-* Once a language class is determined, choose a language that fits the customer.
+2. Once a language class is determined, choose a language that fits the customer.
 Microsoft technologies may not be the best choice for an organization that relies solely on Unix and Java.
-* Choose a language that the developers know well, or can learn with enough time to complete the project.
+3. Choose a language that the developers know well, or can learn with enough time to complete the project.

- ### _How did you choose the language for the programming exercise above?_
+ _How did you choose the language for the programming exercise above?_
  The instructions specified that the exercise must be completed using Python.

  [Return to README](./README.md#Cambia_SDET)